absolute-community/absolute-masternode-tool/doc/deterministic-mn-migration.md

 ## Automatic method using own RPC node (M2)
-This method works identically to the M1 method, but utilizes your own RPC node to interact with the Dash network.
+This method works identically to the M1 method, but utilizes your own RPC node to interact with the Absolute network.
 Its advantage is that the owner private key (which needs to be sent to the node) is under your control all the time.
-The drawback of this method is the need to prepare your own Dash full node with enabled RPC interface and the address indexing being enabled.
+The drawback of this method is the need to prepare your own Absolute full node with enabled RPC interface and the address indexing being enabled.

 #### Step 1.
 Configure your own RPC node